A market mechanism for Southeast Asia's energy transition

 No buyout capital needed Impact accumulates incrementally.
 A philanthropist can support SPARC by purchasing ARCs from early transactions, not by financing the mechanism itself.

-Anchored in legal emission rights ARC baselines derive from existing PPAs and operating licenses: regulatory grants, not modeled counterfactuals.
-The credit arises because a permitted emission did not occur.
+Anchored in legal emission rights ARC derives from embedded emission rights set by existing contracts: regulatory grants, not modeled counterfactuals.
+The impact arises because a permitted emission did not occur.

 ARC purchases pull impact forward Carbon revenue is the signal that makes SPARC transactions clear.
 Buying ARCs accelerates the pace of displacement across the market.